qzyou/qzyou.github.io/_projects/sa-ds.md

 ## Datasets

 <div class="col-md-8" style="height: auto;">
     We have built several datasets for sentiment analysis and emotion analysis.
-However, my previous <a href="https://www.cs.rochester.edu/u/qyou">homepage</a> has been deleted by URCS.
+However, my previous homepage has been deleted by URCS.
 I try my best to recover those datasets from other partially backup locations.
 Hopefully, this may offer some help for those who are interested in using these datasets for their research.
     <ul>
     <li>
         <strong>Sentiment Analysis</strong><br/>